vv0.2.100

 Market Value (Sales Approach) — Show that comparable properties sold for less than your appraised value.
 Uses recent MLS sales data.

 Unequal Appraisal (Equity Approach) — Show that comparable properties are appraised at less per square foot than yours.
-Uses MCAD's own records.
+Uses the appraisal district's own records.
 This is the most commonly used approach.

 Our evidence packet builds both types automatically.